 As an organisation your Company places a great importance in the waybusiness is conducted and the way each employee performs his/her duties.
 Your Companyencourages transparency in all its operations responsibility for delivery of resultsaccountability for the outcomes of actions participation in ethical business practicesand being responsive to the needs of our people and society.
 Towards this end yourCompany has laid down a Kalpataru Code of Conduct ("KCoC") applicable to all theemployees of your Company.
 The Code provides for the matters related to governancecompliance ethics and other matters.
 Your Company has adopted strong anti-briberyanti-corruption policy and practices and has also been certified with ISO- 37001 forestablishing Anti Bribery Management System across the organisation.

 Pursuant to requirement under Section 134(3)(c) of the Companies Act2013 (Act) your Directors' confirm that:

-(b) they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company as at March 31 2021 andof the profit of the company for the year ended on that date;
+(b) they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company As at 31 March 2022 andof the profit of the Company for the year ended on that date;

 (d) they had prepared the annual accounts on a going concern basis;